ajdruff/mod-wp/README.md

 Maintain proper file permissions for the wp-config.php files that are generated.

 **File and Directory Permissions**
 Mod WP attempts to set recommended file permissions for all files, but you'll need to check that permissions are set properly for your risk environment.
 Setting permissions via PHP script sometimes fails silently due to the specifics of a particular site's configuration.

-**Bash script to set permissions**
+For example, PHP `chmod` frequently fails in cygwin environments since the newer versions of cygwin rely on `setfacl` vs `chmod`.

+**Setting Permissions Using the bash script set-perms.sh**

 Sometimes, the PHP script may fail to set the correct permissions.
 Mod WP comes with a bash script that you can use to execute recommended file permissions:

     cd /path/to//mod-wp/libs/
+    chmod +x ./set-perms.sh
-    ./set-perms.sh /path/to/wordpress
+    ./set-perms.sh /absolute/path/to/wordpress

 >**Permissions provided are not necessarily appropriate for your risk environment.**